 We leave wonderful Campeche to head northwards to Uxmal.
 Just at the entrance of the highway it happens:

 Well, we’re approaching tourist hotspots, thus it’s unavoidable to encounter some traps for the poor visitors.
-As experienced by most people in this area, there are some lovely policemen desperately on fund raising for X-Mas.
+As experienced by most people in this area, there are some lovely policemen desperately raising funds for X-Mas.
 Probably the gift for Uncle Pepe is still not financed.

 Whatever.
 The guys stop us, as usual we forget immediately every single word of Spanish, are the friendliest guys on this planet and so dumb, you cannot imagine.

 Well, it takes a while until we’ve finish phase 1: smalltalk.
 The guys in Spanish, we in English.
-Not easy if you understand each single word they say, but they just nothing.
+Not easy if you understand each single word they say, and the poor policemen just nothing.

-Follows phase 2: They are even allowed to admire Martin’s old international driving license, cannot find anything wrong with it and we have it back.
+Follows phase 2: They are even allowed to admire Martin’s expired international driving license, cannot find anything wrong with it and we have it back.

 Phase 4: the lovely policeman writes a pretty long text.
 Then he even explains the whole thing in Spanish, while we’re reading the translation.
 To make it short: we may drive on, exceptionally he excuses our infraction, reminds us to drive carefully and wishes us merry X-Mas.
 And off we are.

 What we’ve learned of this: it’s extremely difficult to be absolutely dumb and stupid without laughing.